mrkpkngn/restaurantOOP/README.md

-roject Description: Restaurant Management System
+Project Description: Restaurant Management System

 This project is a Restaurant Management System designed to simulate the core functionality of a modern restaurant.
 The system allows managing menus, processing dine-in and takeout orders, handling table reservations, and organizing tables based on capacity.